ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             total = 2 + 4 + 10; the result is left to right...
 16!
             total = 2 + 4 * 10; the result is * and / before + and - so....
 42!
         *   To change the order of which the operation occurs, place the operation you want to happen first inside of (). total = (2 + 4) * 10; Now the answer is 60!
+*   Using Arithmetic Operators
+    -   Example;
+        var subtotal = (13 + 1) * 5;    //Subtotal is 70
+        var shipping = 0.5 * (13 + 1);  //Shipping is 7
+        -   The first couple of lines create two variables: one to store the subtotal of the order, the other to hold the cost of shipping the order; so the variables are named accordingly: subtotal and shipping. var total = subtotal + shipping; //Total is 77
+        -   On the third line, the total is calculated by adding together these two values. var elSub = document.getElementById('subtotal');
+        elSub.textContent = subtotal;

+        var elShip = document.getElementById('shipping');
+        elShip.textContent = shipping;

+        var elTotal = document.getElementById('total');
+        elTotal.textContent = total;
+        -   The remaining six lines of code write the results to the screen.
+            *   Notice how the variables represent the numbers so that the numbers did not need to be written into the code.